zonkeynet/ZonkeyNet/README.md

 <b>RASPBERRY PI 3 light Image link</b>: SOON!
 16GB
 </p>
 <p>
-<b>.AirChatsettings</b> is the main configuration file.
-It puts the pieces together by including all remaining configuration files when starting up the web server.
 The binary is called <b>zonkey.pl</b>.
 ZonkeyNet and Fldigi can be started/stopped with commands "<tt><b>zonkeynet (start:stop:restart)</b></tt>" typed in a terminal shell.
  You can also run the script by double clicking on its Desktop icon.
 </p>